green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 post.likes = 11043;
 console.log(post.likes); // prints 11043
 ```

+#### Exercises

+- Create an object which has a field called colors
+  - The colors field should be an array containing random colors
+- Add one more field to the object, named hasManyColors
+  - Its value should be `true` if there are more colors than 3, otherwise it is
+    expected to be `false`

 > **Note**: We have more *data structures*, but these two are the most
 > fundamental.
 They can be found in almost any programming language sometimes